trixi-framework/HOHQMesh.jl/docs/src/testing.md

 ## Adding new tests
 We use Julia's built-in [unit testing capabilities](https://docs.julialang.org/en/v1/stdlib/Test/) to configure tests.
-In general, newly added code must be covered by at least one test, and all new scirpts added to the `examples/` directory must be used at least once during testing.
+In general, newly added code must be covered by at least one test, and all new scripts added to the `examples/` directory must be used at least once during testing.
 New tests should be added to the corresponding `test/test_xxx.jl` file, e.g., a test involving visualization capabilities would go into